HanniganAirQuality/YPOD-Calibration/README.md

 # YPOD-Calibration

-# Python script written to run five models of regression for calibration with a reference (can be used for harmonization)
+# Python script written to run five models of regression for calibration with a reference

 |Model                        |Type                                                |
 |-----------------------------|----------------------------------------------------|